navilan/navilan.in/content/en/writings/2025/2025-12-13-the-story-wheel.md

 :::

 [Kayal, The Formidable][Kayal Amazon] is a story that is a culmination of several attempts to tell such a cosmic story.
 Here is a [preview copy][Kayal Preview] of Kayal for anyone that wishes to continue my attempts.
 I can assure you, young storyteller, that it will be as transformative for you as it is for your audience.

+## Stories are Envelopes

+Once Kurt Vonnegut told his wife that he was going out to buy an envelope.

+> Oh, she says well, you’re not a poor man.
+You know, why don’t you go online and buy a hundred envelopes and put them in the closet?
+And so I pretend not to hear her.
+And go out to get an envelope because I’m going to have a hell of a good time in the process of buying one envelope.
+I meet a lot of people.
+And, see some great looking babes.
+And a fire engine goes by.
+And I give them the thumbs up.
+And, and ask a woman what kind of dog that is.
+And, and I don’t know.
+The moral of the story is, is we’re here on Earth to fart around.
+And, of course, the computers will do us out of that.
+And, what the computer people don’t realize, or they don’t care, is we’re dancing animals.

+*&mdash; Kurt Vonnegut*